MileHacker Logo

 Irish Stew

 A hearty, comforting traditional stew.
-It features tender pieces of lamb or mutton, slow-cooked with chunky potatoes, carrots, onions, and herbs in a savory broth.
+It features tender pieces of lamb or mutton, slow-prepared with chunky potatoes, carrots, onions, and botanicals in a flavorful broth.

 Many old-fashioned pubs serve this.